 This paper analyzes health consequences of forced civilian displacement that occurred during the war in Croatia 1991-1995 which accompanied the demise of Yugoslavia.
 Using the Croatian Adult Health Survey 2003 we test whether displacement is relevant in explaining various dimensions of measured and self-assessed health.
 We adopt an instrumental variable approach where civilian casualties per county are used as an instrument for displacement.
-We find robust significant adverse effects on self-assessed health, on probability of suffering from systolic and diastolic hypertension, and on mental health and role emotional SF-36 dimensions.
-We also address possible channels of adverse effect, and find that displacement did not induce a change in healthy behaviors, and that the negative effect of displacement is channeled through adverse economic conditions that the displaced individuals face.
+We find robust adverse effects on self-assessed health, on probability of suffering from systolic and diastolic hypertension, and on mental health and role emotional Short Form Health Survey (SF-36) dimensions.
+We also address possible channels of adverse effects, and find that displacement did not induce a change in health-related behaviors, and that the negative effect of displacement is channeled through adverse economic conditions that the displaced individuals face.